389COM: Games and Open Source

 began the rise of AI NPCs in games that we see everywhere today.

-- Mods are however predominantly 'free' products that enhance non free products.
+- Mods were however predominantly 'free' products that enhanced non

 Mods - 3

 - There are current attempts to monetize modding, but these seem a present